Date of Degree

 Includes bibliographical references (pages 130-141).

 Copyright 2006 Amy Aldridge Sanford

 Sanford, Amy Aldridge.
-"How commitment and detachment influence members' discourse about the National Education Association." dissertation, University of Iowa, 2006.
+"How commitment and detachment influence members' discourse about the National Education Association."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.